solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 The index of fees and account should match.
 The account fees for each account is 8 bytes represented in rust type `u64`

-#### CheckApplicationFees Instruction
+#### UpdateApplicationFees Instruction

-This instruction will check if an application fee for an account is paid.
+This instruction will update application fees for an account.
 It requires :

-* Account where fees are paid.
+* Writable account as (writable)
+* Owner of the writable account as (signer)

-Argument: required fees in lamport (u64).
+Argument: fees in lamport (u64), boolean to disable read lock.

-If application fees are not paid or are paid insufficiently this instruction will return an error.
-The idea is dapp developer uses this instruction to check if the required fees are paid and fail the transaction if they are not paid or partially paid.
+This instruction will set the application fees for an account in the `Account` structure.
+It will also update if the account has disabled read locking in the `Account` structure.
+Before executing transactions Solana runtime will check the data set by this instruction for an account against application fees paid by the instruction.
+In case the application fees were not paid or partially paid then the instruction will fail citing `ApplicationFeesNotPaid` error.
 In case of partial payment, the user will lose the partially paid amount.
-A payer may overpay for the fees.
-This instruction can be called multiple times across multiple instructions.
+In case of overpayment the the payer will get the difference amount even if instruction fails.
 Internally it checks if curresponding fees are present in the map calculated in `calculate_fee` stage.
 To avoid burning application fees or creating new accounts, we add a constraint that accounts on which application fees are paid must exist and write-locked.
 Suppose we pay application fees on an account